The Village at Orange: History

 In July 2009, Linens 'n Things closed its department store location at the mall, as part of the chain's bankruptcy and nationwide mass retail closure.
 Later that same year, a Sprouts Farmers Market opened at the site of the former Linens 'n Things location.

 The internal, enclosed portion of the mall underwent a brief period of renovation in 2015.

 On March 17, 2017, JCPenney announced the closure of its department store location at the mall, as part of a plan to close 138 stores nationwide.
 The store closed on July 31, 2017.

 On January 29, 2021, Sears announced that it would also be closing its department store location at the mall on April 18 of that same year, as part of a plan to close 23 stores nationwide.
 This left Walmart as the only remaining operational retailer occupying an original anchor tenant building, with Sears having been the last original anchor tenant utilizing its inaugural building before its closure.

 In 2022, Sears Auto Center, which had remained operational as a separate construction past the closure of the Sears department store of the previous year, stopped offering services to consumers and closed its doors.

 On September 12, 2023, TVO Management, the property manager assigned to the mall, announced that plans had been made for The Village at Orange mall to cease operation and close its doors to consumer entry effective on or by January 31, 2024.
 The announcement was made via written correspondence to all tenants, internal and external, of the mall and its surrounding lot.
 "The evolution of the retail industry" and "a change in customer shopping preferences" were among the reasons cited by the property manager for the shutdown.
 The closure would only affect the internal, enclosed portion of the mall, and all merchants which also had externally-accessible entrances, as well as any remaining anchor tenants, would remain operational beyond this date.

 The Interior of the Village at Orange closed on January 31, 2024, following years of poor fiscal performance, sub-par storefront and product selections, dysfunctional mall management, and a sharp decrease in clientele visitations.
 This marked the end of a 52-year operational reign, cementing the mall's legacy as one of the first and most-notable in the City of Orange.
 Demolition of the mall interior took place throughout 2024.

-The tenants available from the outside of the mall or in buildings not connected to the main mall remain open including several restaurants and larger stores such as Home Goods, PetSmart, CVS, and Trader Joe's.
+The tenants available from the outside of the mall or in buildings not connected to the main mall remain open including several restaurants and larger stores such as HomeGoods, PetSmart, CVS, and Trader Joe's.

-CVS closed in the spring of 2024 along with Party City.
+CVS closed in the spring of 2024 along with Party City, which turned into an Ulta Beauty store.
+As of now, TVO Management plans to build residential housing units.